js9gt/IHsurvrf/README.md

 ## Installation:

-The package can be installed directly through github using the following:
+Method 1.
+The package can be installed in R directly through github using the following:

 ``` r
 devtools::install_github("js9gt/IHsurvrf/Scripts/IHsurvrf")
 ```

+Then, Load the package in R by running: `library(IHsurvrf)`

-Or, the package can be installed after downloading the tar.gz file, located [here][github.com/js9gt/IHsurvrf/Scripts/IHsurvrf_0.1.0.tar.gz 1].
+Method 2: The package can also be installed after downloading the tar.gz file, located [here][github.com/js9gt/IHsurvrf/Scripts/IHsurvrf_0.1.0.tar.gz].
 The following steps detail how to install the tar.gz file:

 1. Load R version 4.4.0 in Linux using the bash command: `module load r/4.4.0`
 2. Install the tar.gz file in R by running: `install.packages('[location of .tar.gz file]/IHsurvrf_0.1.0.tar.gz', repos = NULL, type = 'source')`